-Developed by a team of researchers, statisticians and software developers, the platform collects data about everyday home-based activities.
+Developed by a team effort of clinicians, gerontologists, data scientists, engineers and computer scientists, and end-users, the platform collects data about everyday home-based activities.
 Data is securely sent to ORCATECH's servers, where innovative algorithms can translate it into meaningful information.
 The platform is designed to be:

 - Ambient: Sensors are sensitive to the presence of people and continuously collect data in real-time.

 - Technology Agnostic: The platform can accommodate new devices or new data systems, making it future-proof.

 - Unobtrusive: Sensors are discreet, blend into a home's environment and do not interfere with daily life, meaning that participant's do not need to change their daily routines.

 By analyzing data that is captured by the platform, researchers may be able to observe how various activity patterns can relate to the onset of new medical problems.
 Learn more about the goals of CART.

 An array of sensors and smart devices are installed in a home that is enrolled in the CART study.
 Many of these sensors and devices originate from collaborations with CART's technology partners.
 Learn more about our collaborations.